Slickplan

 Close-up of sitemap.xml code on desktop showing Slickplan URLs with priority, change frequency and last modified dates.

-If you can’t find one, you can create one with tools like Yoast SEO (for WordPress) or our free XML Sitemap Generator.
-Alternatively, you can build a sitemap manually by listing all site URLs in XML format and placing it in your site’s root directory.
+If you can’t find one, you can create one with tools like Yoast SEO or Rank Math for WordPress, use our free XML Sitemap Generator or plan your site structure with our Sitemap Builder.
+You can also build a sitemap manually by listing all site URLs in XML format and placing it in your site’s root directory.

 Check out our guide on how to create a sitemap for a detailed walkthrough for building HTML, XML and visual sitemaps.